 Pair Scoring With Real Qualification

 Scoring gets you to the conversation faster; it does not replace qualifying.
 Once a high-scored lead is in front of you, the human work begins — understanding their need, confirming fit, and reading whether the timing is real.
 AI tells you where to spend attention; qualifying is how you turn that attention into a deal.
-The two are partners, not substitutes.
+The two are partners, not substitutes: scoring picks the door to knock on, qualifying is the conversation once it opens, and you need both to actually close.

 Keep the Inputs Honest

 A score is only as good as the data behind it.
-If your lead information is thin or stale, the scores reflect that.
-This is another reason verified, current lead data matters: good inputs make scoring trustworthy, while garbage in produces confident-but-wrong rankings.
-Treat data quality as the foundation scoring sits on.
+If your lead information is thin or stale, the scores reflect that — garbage in, confident-but-wrong rankings out.
+This is another reason verified, current lead data matters: good inputs make scoring trustworthy.
+It is also why connecting your scoring to where your real activity and outcomes live helps — when the system can learn from which leads actually converted, its rankings get sharper over time instead of staying static.
+Treat data quality as the foundation the whole thing sits on, because no model rescues bad inputs.

 JYNI surfaces leads with contact details checked and helps you focus on the prospects most worth your time, so your limited hours land on the deals most likely to close — guided by scoring, decided by you.
 Start free with 100 credits.

-AI lead scoring ranks your prospects so you work the best ones first — a real edge for a small team.
-Treat the score as a guide, pair it with genuine qualifying, and keep the data honest, and it sharpens your day instead of blinding it.
+AI lead scoring ranks your prospects so you work the best ones first — a real edge for a small team with limited hours.
+Treat the score as a smart default order, override it with your own knowledge when warranted, pair it with genuine qualifying, and keep the data honest, and it sharpens your day instead of blinding it.

 Frequently Asked Questions